 Languedoc: Sainte Cécile du Parc update

-With the 2009 vintage of two of their Coteaux du Languedoc reds tasting-noted: Notes d'Orphée and Sonatina both made from Syrah and old Cinsault vines...
-CLICK HERE to read my updated profile (originally scribbled in 2010).
+Including the 2009 vintage of two of their Coteaux du Languedoc reds tasting-noted: Notes d'Orphée and Sonatina both made from Syrah and old Cinsault vines.

 Wine Education Service courses & tastings March - May